 Cholesterol levels fell after taking lignans, especially in those who took the 100 mg capsules.

 Some scientists have also linked omega-3 oils, which are usually present in oily fish, to reductions in cardiovascular risk.
-Researchers have suggested that flaxseed could offer an alternative to marine sources of omega 3.
-This could make it a useful resource for people who follow a plant-based diet.

 Learn more about soluble and insoluble fiber here.